stefandevai/stella-engine/README.md

 - Spritesheets
 - Animations
 - Ogg audio streaming
+- 2D basic AABB physics

 ## Building:

 The project uses cmake as its build system.
-It has been tested on Linux and MacOS X, however every dependency is supposed to work on Windows aswell.
+It has been built on GNU/Linux and OSX, however every dependency is supposed to work on Windows too.

 ### Dependencies